kjenney/cprov/README.md

 # prov

-A CLI tool for provisoning cloud resoruces with Pulumi Automation
+A CLI tool for provisoning and managing cloud resoruces with Pulumi Automation

 ## Installation